twilligon/claude-backup/README.md

 ## Features

-`claude-backup` creates a full copy of all (text) content of all chats accessible to your [Claude.ai](https://claude.ai) account.
+`claude-backup` creates a full local copy of all (text) content of all branches of all chats accessible to your [Claude.ai](https://claude.ai) account.
 If you are a member of multiple "organizations", it fetches chats from all of them.
 We preserve all metadata on chats and their provenance, including that of their parent organization and user.
 We automatically rename our local copies of chats and organizations to match their current names on `claude.ai`.

 Chats are stored as their original API JSON with nice `find`able names and `grep`able contents:

 ```
 $ CLAUDE_SESSION_KEY="$(wl-paste)" uvx claude-backup
 $ tree ~/.local/share/claude-backup | head -n15
-.local/share/claude-backup
+~/.local/share/claude-backup
 ├── account.json
 ├── organizations
 │   └── claude@twilligon.com's_Organization-9e9a56fc-6d1c-4d62-a96d-0cff3a473cf0